wunderio/WunderFlow/README.md

 #Git WunderFlow

 ##Description
-WunderFlow is a git workflow that tries to make it easier to have multiple ongoing development tracks simultaneously while still allowing clean releases and steady hotfixes.
+WunderFlow is a Git workflow that tries to make it easier to have multiple ongoing development tracks simultaneously while still allowing clean releases and steady hotfixes.
 It also makes it easy to show any unfinished work to customers.

 ##Main branches